-The hardest part didn’t come until after the trailer pulled away on Wednesday morning.
-The emptiness that he left behind made me feel lonely.
+Still, the emptiness that he left behind made me feel lonely.
 I stood next to my car for a long time, just staring at the run that Ezhno used to stand in.
-I wondered if he thought I had sold him to another family—we tell ourselves not to anthropomorphize our horses, but sometimes it’s hard to resist the urge to place ourselves in their shoes.
+I wondered if he thought I had sold him to another family—we tell ourselves not to anthropomorphize our horses, but sometimes it’s hard to resist.

 There are a lot of small signs that Ezhno is gone.
 His halter’s missing.
 His bridle’s gone.
 His tub of blankets isn’t taking up space next to my tack box.
 The rack where my western show saddle used to be is empty.